RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 ---
 ## Alias/Power Animator/Wavefront
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TxlVAQeJQEk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Alias Power Animator was an excellent 3D modelling and animation package developed for SGI workstations.
 It came at a very high price point of £60,000 but came with plugins especially for Nintendo 64 development but they were not officially supported by Nintendo [^2].

 The software later changed its name to `Alias | Wavefront` after buying out the rival company called `Wavefront`.

 This package eventually got turned in to `Maya` and was bought by Autodesk, it is still used in the games industry today but not as widely as competitors such as 3DS Max [^2].

-Power Animator was used to develop games such as DMA Design's `Silicon Valley` for the Nintendo 64 [^14].
+Power Animator was used to develop games such as DMA Design's **Silicon Valley** for the Nintendo 64 [^14].

+The Video below showed Batman & Robin 3D Character Models running on a SGI Indy from Probe Software but it has since been deleted:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TxlVAQeJQEk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Hopefully someone can re-upload this video as it was a good demo for how Alias Wavefront looked on the SGI Indy!

 ---
 ## Softimage